isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/Security & Policy.md

 ##### How are account logs managed?

-Accounts on isomer are managed by Github (note: Isomer subscribe to the free tier of Github).
-On Isomer Organisation, [we enforce all users to have their 2FA set up](https://docs.github.com/en/organizations/keeping-your-organization-secure/requiring-two-factor-authentication-in-your-organization).
+Accounts on isomer are managed by Github.
+As of Q4 2023, all Isomer users will log in with their .gov.sg or other whitelisted email.

-We do not monitor account log in behaviour on Isomer.
-Any abnormal log in will be handled at Github's level.
+##### Does Isomer accounts have MFA?

-If you have any questions regarding how [Github keeps your account secure here.](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure)
+All IsomerCMS accounts use email OTPs sent to the email you log in with.

 ##### Do I need to perform a CAGE scan?